 The breadth of the recovery across multiple markets and asset types suggests it is structural rather than opportunistic.
 However, sustainability depends on continued improvement in physical occupancy rates and rental growth, particularly as hybrid working policies remain in flux across major occupier groups.

 Secondary markets and lower-grade assets require rigorous due diligence on tenant covenant strength, lease expiry profiles, and capital expenditure requirements.
-Investors should apply a meaningful yield premium over core assets to compensate for higher vacancy risk and limited liquidity on exit.
+Investors should apply a meaningful benefit premium over core assets to compensate for higher vacancy risk and limited liquidity on exit.